53ny4/og-image/README.md

 ### Basic Usage

-Here's a quick example of how to generate an OG image with a solid color background and custom text.
+Here's a quick example of how to generate an OG image with a solid color background, border, watermark and custom text.

 ```php
 <?php